allanNAIT/allanNAIT.github.io/cpsc1012/advanced-topics/unit-tests.md

   ```

 9. If everything has been typed/coded correctly, your solution should build without errors; you may receive some warnings which can be ignored.<br>![unit-test-07](files/unit-test-07.jpg)
+10. The next phase is to create a new project, in the same solution (and solution folder) to hold the testing environment.
+Right click the solution name and add a new project: